Support Page Content

 What if it’s me who tests positive for COVID-19?

-Employees who test positive for COVID-19 are asked to notify Risk Management by filling out this form.
+Employees who test positive for COVID-19 are asked to notify Risk Management by filling out the positive case reporting form.
 You should then continue working with your health care provider for medical support until you receive clearance to return to campus.
 If necessary, you should notify your supervisor that you need to take sick leave as you would do normally for any other illness.
+If you do not have symptoms, you can retest five days after your positive test result, and if that test is negative, you can return to campus.

 What if a colleague tests positive for COVID-19?